What They Haven't Told You About Insuring Your Spouse

 For help in comparing benefits of Mortgage vs Term Insurance, read this article.

 Many of our clients buy insurance on their spouse to handle funeral expenses.
-Funerals are not cheap – in fact, according to Parting.com, as of January 2018, the average funeral in the United States currently costs almost $10,000.
-Some funerals and “final expenses” can even run upwards of $20,000, and this number is only going to increase with time.
+Funerals are not cheap - in fact, according to Parting.com, as of January 2022, the average cost of a funeral in the United States is nearly $10,000.
+Some funerals and "final expenses" can even run upwards of $20,000, and this number is also continuing to increase.
 For more information on this please see this article on ehow.com.

 Another question we get daily is, "can I buy life insurance for my mother/father?"
 Yes you can - there's a separate set of guidelines which we will address in another article.
 It's common for children to buy policies to cover the cost of the parents' burial and final expenses.
 Our article on burial and final expenses will help you with the guidelines of what you're able to buy with and without significant health issues.